orchitech/redmine_reformat/test/fixtures/headings.md

 ## Redmine allows for indenting a headline

   - list item
   - item2

-    h1.
-But this is continuation and not another indented headline
+# This would be also continuation but trying to fix common user mistakes

 Lorem ipsum.